amywhying/2048/README.md

 Motivation:

-    Recently, I came across the usage of Processing in designing drawings, animations, and interactive programs.
+    Recently, I came across the Processing application, which specializes in designing drawings, animations, and interactive programs.
     So, I decided to learn more about it and utilize its functionality to re-design one of my favourite games, 2048.

 Progress: